 Their prices are also much more affordable than it seems like they should be, given their premier service.
 They have the cheapest silver plans in four states, which is the third most in the nation.

-Speaking of, that’s the only real downside to Kaiser: They’re only available in eight states.
+Speaking of, that’s the only real downside to Kaiser: They’re only available in nine states.
 But if you live in a region that they cover, a Kaiser plan is very likely your best option.

 5. Blue Cross Blue Shield